Thielert Centurion

-The Thielert Centurion is a series of diesel cycle aircraft engines for general aviation originally built by Thielert, which was bought by Aviation Industry Corporation of China's Tecnify Motors subsidiary and is currently marketed by Continental Motors.
+The Thielert Centurion is a series of diesel cycle aircraft engines for general aviation originally built by Thielert, which was bought by Aviation Industry Corporation of China's Technify Motors subsidiary and is currently marketed by Continental Motors.
 They are based on heavily modified Mercedes-Benz automotive engines.

 Design

 All Centurion engines are liquid-cooled, turbocharged, and employ a single-lever power control (SLPC) associated with a full authority digital engine control (FADEC).
 This simplifies engine management for the pilot, as well as improving reliability as it prevents the engine being operated improperly.
 The series utilizes either jet fuel or diesel fuel.
 The high compression ratio of the engine combined with the digitally controlled fuel injection system mirrors similar advances in automotive technology.

 Centurion series engines are always fitted with constant speed propellers which allow the engine to be operated at optimum speed at all times.
 However, the normal RPM speed is too high for any suitable propeller, consequently the propeller is driven through a reduction gearbox.
 The constant speed propeller and reduction gear result in a propeller tip speed that is 10-15% lower than comparable conventional avgas engines, reducing propeller noise.

 The diesel engine's high compression results in better fuel efficiency and the higher operating rpm of the Centurion allows higher power to be developed from a smaller displacement, in comparison with conventional aircraft piston engines (i.e. engines that require leaded aviation gasoline with a very high octane rating).

 A Centurion engine complete with constant speed unit (CSU), reduction gearbox, turbocharger and FADEC engine management system is considerably heavier than the more conventional Continental and Lycoming engines which it competes against.
 However, this weight disadvantage is compensated for by the Centurion's lower fuel consumption.
 Even though they lack the magnetos and spark plugs of conventional petrol (gas) piston engines, Centurion engines are considerably more complex.